wilsonfreitas/R-fixedincome/README.md

 - indexation `[<-` should allow updating
 - `interp` function should accept a parameter `method` to define the interpolation method to use, if it is `NULL` the curve's default is used.
 - The SpotRateCurve should have the same parameters as SpotRate
+- SpotRateCurve should have a get.SpotRate method (or something alike)
 - The SpotRateCurve `insert` should check if the SpotRate's parameters are compatible with SpotRateCurve's parameters (parameters like `dib` and `compounding`)
 - SpotRateCurve should have a name
 - SpotRateCurve should be sliced